Azure/azure-sdk-for-java/sdk/spring/README.md

 #### Choose Version According to Spring Boot Version

+##### Version Mapping Between Spring Cloud And Spring Boot

+Please refer to [Release train Spring Boot compatibility](https://spring.io/projects/spring-cloud) to get information about which version of Spring Cloud maps to which version of Spring Boot.

+##### Get Spring Cloud For Azure Version By Spring Boot Version

 | Spring Boot Version | Spring Cloud for Azure    |
 | ------------------- | ------------------------- |
 | 2.5.x               | 2.12.0                    |